mozilla/ichnaea/docs/deploy.rst

 of them and make their binaries available on your system path.
 The datamaps package includes the `encode`, `enumerate` and `render` tools and the pngquant package includes a tool called `pngquant`.
-You can install these tools on the server running the celery scheduler (celerybeat) as it is otherwise underutilized.
+You can install these tools on the server running the celery scheduler (celerybeat) and trigger the `location_map` script via a cron job.